rweddell/TutoringMaterials/ProjectPrompts/FantasyFactory.md

->EHANCEMENTS:
+>ENHANCEMENTS:
     1. Generate an age attribute based on the race of the character
     2. Ask the user if they want a randomly generated character, or if they want to choose the character's fantasy race and generate attributes unique to that race
         Names of characters and locations as well as an age based on the race